-The dataset encoder consists of a sequence of the above layers \Cref{fig:Architecture}.
+This enables the inducing points to refine their internal representations.
+The dataset encoder consists of a sequence of the above layers, see \Cref{fig:Architecture}.
 The $\ABLA$ layers are optional based on validation performance.
 The input $\bH_D$ to the first layer is part of the learned model parameters; the initial $\bH_A$ is a linear projection of $\bD$.
-The output of the encoder is the output $\bH_D$ of the final layer.
+The output of the encoder is the output $\bH_D'$ of the final layer.

-\subsubsection{Predictor Architecture}
+\paragraph{Predictor Architecture}

 The predictor is a parametric model that maps an input tensor $\bXquery$ to an output tensor of logits $\bYquery$.
-The predictor can use any parametric model; we propose an architecture based on a simple cross-attention operation followed by a linear projection to the vocabulary size as shown in \Cref{fig:Architecture}:
+The predictor can use any parametric model.
+We propose an architecture based on a simple cross-attention operation followed by a linear projection to the vocabulary size, as shown in \Cref{fig:Architecture}: